rodrigogs/overture/README.md

 // Events

 let myProxy = overture.pickBest();
-// Returns a tested healthy proxy server with the smallest latency. let myProxies = overture.pickAll();
+// Returns a tested healthy proxy server with the lowest latency. let myProxies = overture.pickAll();
 // Returns a list with all healthy gateways. overture.stop();